California Incline: Popular culture

 The California Incline has been featured in various films, including It's a Mad, Mad, Mad, Mad World (1963) and Knocked Up (2007).
-It was also featured in the hardboiled crime novel, In a Lonely Place (1942), written by Dorothy B. Hughes.
-It was also portrayed in the popular video games Midnight Club: LA, Grand Theft Auto V, and Grand Theft Auto: San Andreas.
+It was also featured in the hardboiled crime novel In a Lonely Place (1942), written by Dorothy B. Hughes.
+It was also portrayed in some video games including Street Racing Syndicate, Midnight Club II, Midnight Club: LA (and its Remix version), American Truck Simulator, and Grand Theft Auto V.